-What Spinal Decompression Treatments Are Available?
+What are some Spinal Decompression Treatments?

-Spinal decompression surgery is a general term that refers to several surgical procedures.
+Spinal decompression is a general term that refers to several surgical procedures.
 Each of these procedures is designed to relieve pain caused by pressure on your spinal cord and the surrounding nerves.
 Your orthopedic surgeon will help you determine which treatment option is right for your specific situation.

-- Laminectomy: A laminectomy opens up space in your spine by removing the lamina — an area in the back of a vertebra that covers your spinal cord — and the thickened ligaments around it.
+A laminectomy opens up space in your spine by removing the lamina — an area in the back of a vertebra that covers your spinal cord — and the thickened ligaments around it.
 This procedure relieves pressure caused by a bony overgrowth in your spinal canal, which is a common symptom of spinal arthritis.

-- Laminotomy: Like a laminectomy, a laminotomy removes parts of the lamina and surrounding ligaments.
+Like a laminectomy, a laminotomy removes parts of the lamina and surrounding ligaments.
 But in this procedure, only a small section of the lamina is extracted rather than the entire area.
 We’ll typically focus on removing one side and leave the other intact.
 This method keeps the support of your lamina in place, which increases your chances of spinal stability.
 We can sometimes perform a laminotomy using an endoscope, which makes a smaller cut and allows you to recover faster.

-- Foraminotomy: This surgical treatment takes the pressure off compressed nerves by enlarging the space around a bone in the spinal column.
+This surgical treatment takes the pressure off compressed nerves by enlarging the space around a bone in the spinal column.
 We do this by removing the bone around the neural foramen — the opening between your vertebrae where your nerve root leaves your spine.
 You might receive a foraminotomy if a ruptured disc has made the foramen collapse and compress a nearby nerve, causing pain to the surrounding area.

-- Discectomy: During a discectomy, we’ll extract part of a damaged disc — the cushion between your spine’s vertebrae.
+During a discectomy, we’ll extract part of a damaged disc — the cushion between your spine’s vertebrae.
 By taking out the portion of the disc that has ruptured and pushed on your surrounding bones, the procedure can relieve pressure on your nerves.